 Molecular mechanisms controlling insulin signaling and fat synthesis.

 Healing after myocardial infarction, cardiac growth and remodeling, and image-based modeling and diagnosis.

 Translating our discoveries in the microcirculation to tangible benefits in patients.

 Advancement in the design of imaging agents; molecular imaging and radiological sciences.

-Understanding mechanisms of ischemia-reperfusion (IR) injury after lung transplantation such as vascular inflammation, diagnosis via molecular imaging, and identifying therapeutic targets for the prevention or treatment of IR injury.
+Understanding mechanisms of ischemia-reperfusion (IR) injury after lung transplantation to identifying therapeutic targets.

 Neuronal Vulnerability: A Study of Cellular Mechanism

 Role of lipid oxidation products in inflammation and vascular immunology in atherosclerosis and diabetes